mahmudamatullah/s3-to-redshift-data-pipeline/README.md

 ## Infrastructure / Architecture

-All AWS resources are provisioned using Terraform (Infrastructure as Code), which includes but not limited to:
+All AWS resources were provisioned using Terraform (Infrastructure as Code), which includes but not limited to:
 - Custom VPC
 - Subnets
 - Security groups